 - (ii) Daily overtime for hours worked shall be paid at the rate of time-and-one-half for each hour worked after eight (8) work hours, except as otherwise provided in a Local Agreement; golden hours, when applicable, shall be paid for each hour worked after twelve (12) work hours, except that on "bus to" and distant locations, golden hours shall be paid after fourteen (14) elapsed hours. - (c) Preference of employment under the provisions of Paragraph 68 of the West Coast Studio Local Agreements shall apply on a High Budget SVOD Program to the same extent required on a free television motion picture.
-Persons on the New Media Roster shall have equal preference with those listed in the same classification on the Industry Experience Roster.
-Days worked on a High Budget SVOD Program shall count towards placement on the Industry Experience Roster and the New Media Roster. - (d) Paragraph E.(6) of this Sideletter shall apply. - (e) The second paragraph of Paragraph C. shall apply to any High Budget SVOD Program that is a Derivative New Media Production.
+Days worked on a High Budget SVOD Program shall count towards placement on the Industry Experience Roster. - (d) Paragraph E.(6) of this Sideletter shall apply. - (e) The second paragraph of Paragraph C. shall apply to any High Budget SVOD Program that is a Derivative New Media Production.